DEBORAH’S HOUSE BENEFIT DINNER IS MAY 23

 Save the date!
 At 6:30 p.m. on Thursday, May 23, the Feel GOODCAUSE Dinner will take place at the Hilton Garden Inn, 8101 Pat Booker Road in Live Oak, Texas, to benefit Deborah’s House.
 Dinner follows at 7 p.m.
 Cost is $100/person, or $1,000 for a table of 8.
 For information, or to RSVP, contact Paula Stallcup, email@example.com.

-Deborah’s House is looking for several board members from Travis Park UMC to serve on the board of this wonderful ministry.
+Deborah’s House is looking for several board members from Travis Park Church to serve on the board of this wonderful ministry.
 The board meets on a monthly basis to plan events and fundraisers for the support of the organization.
 If you are interested or need additional information, For more information, please call (210) 268-3314, or email Deborah’s House.

 Deborah’s House supports women who have completed an in-patient program for their ongoing recovery from the disease of addiction by providing a safe sober-living home, spiritual mentoring and modeling of life skills for their continued success.

 We at Deborah’s House envision a world where every woman can contribute to her greatest potential and be the woman she was created to be.
 Substance abuse addiction robs her of the ability to work and flourish.
 After a woman has completed treatment for addiction, she needs a home where she can stay sober, build relationships, and recreate her skills.
 Deborah’s House provides a safe, structured home-like environment for women in transition from substance abuse treatment to a life of self-sustainable confidence.
 Female mentors share compassionate guidance with each woman, while supporting her spiritual and personal growth until she is ready to face the world on her own.

 Any woman who is recommended by her counselor upon completion of a residential treatment program and who is committed to finding meaningful employment and transforming her life.